sovrynn/ecdosim/step2-processing/README.md

 Finally, the files are cropped (must use the exact same crop!) and the CRS, which was lambert azimuthal before, is hardcoded to mercator without changing the actual pixel bands. (script 8)

 A last script tweaks some additional tif metadata to get blender to accept the files. (script 9)

+# scripts 94, 95

+used for v12 in moving the border into the desired radius